 - Confirms business legitimacy

-- Builds trust through transparency
+- Builds face-to-face trust

 5. Ask for Complete Property Documentation